 For many years in the past the Mayan people inhabited Turneffe Atoll.
 Many relics from those days have been found here on the atoll.

-Our Head Atoll Adventure Guide, Abel Coe, is a Kek'chi Mayan who grew up in a Mayan village in Southern Belize.
-He will explain the history of the Maya in Belize as well as the traditions and beliefs of the Mayan culture.
+Our head Atoll Adventure guide, Abel Coe, is a Kek'chi Mayan who grew up in a Mayan village in southern Belize.
+He is well-versed in the history of the Maya in Belize and the traditions and beliefs of the Mayan culture.
 His knowledge and ability to share it is something special.

-Several Mayan fishing villages have been identified on the Turneffe Atoll dating to 400 A.D.
-Turneffe was clearly part of the intricate trade routes of the Maya and artifacts from Turneffe indicate that they traded goods with peoples as far away as Guatemala.
+Several Mayan fishing villages have been identified on Turneffe Atoll dating back to 400 A.D.
+Turneffe was clearly part of the intricate Mayan trade routes and artifacts from Turneffe indicate that they traded goods with peoples as far away as Guatemala.

-Belize is thought to have been at the center of the Maya civilization, which was at its peak from 900 B.C. to 900 A.D.
-Today, Mayan people make up approximately 11% of the population of Belize with several villages still speaking one of the three Mayan languages as their first language.
-Learn about the three Mayan groups inhabiting Belize - the Yucatec, the Mopan & the Kek'chi Mayan.
-If you are lucky, you may run across a Maya artifact or two.
+Belize is thought to have been at the center of the Mayan civilization, which was at its peak from 900 B.C. to 900 A.D.
+Today, Mayan people make up approximately 11 percent of Belize’s population with several villages still speaking one of the three Mayan languages as their first language.
+You’ll have the opportunity to learn about these three Mayan groups inhabiting Belize - the Yucatec, the Mopan and the Kek'chi - and If you are lucky, you may run across a Mayan artifact or two.